mafgwo/stackedit-plus/src/data/welcomeFile.md

 # Markdown extensions

-StackEdit Plus extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.
+StackEdit+ extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

 > **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.